riptide-org/riptide/README.md

 # File Share Platform

-This acts as a master repository for deployin gthe file share platform.
+This acts as a master repository for deploying the file share platform.

 ## Development Setup